ST11011828/Pareto_Optimal_Explanation_Synthesis_MILP/milp_solver/README.md

 - **inputs.py** : process everything about inputs ( samples , features , maximum number of nodes)
 - **encoding.py** : processes the encoding + declaration of encoding variables
+- **pareto_points.py** : calculates the pareto-points using divide and conquer technique
 - **algorithms.py** : implements all the algorithms we have worked on so far and compares it with the original solution
 - **driver.py** : supplies all the required inputs